-Ms. Bettina Nicolosi is the creator and founder of Be the Difference-Never Again, an international program focusing on learning about individuals who helped others, inspiring people to take action in their lives to make a difference.
+Elizabeth Bettina Nicolosi, author of It Happened in Italy: The Untold Stories of How Italian the People of Italy Defied the Horrors of the Holocaust and producer of the documentary My Italian Secret: The Forgotten Heroes is the creator and co-founder of “Be the Difference-Never Again” an international program focusing on learning about individuals who helped others, inspiring people to take action in their lives to make a difference.

 Ms. Bettina Nicolosi works with a variety of organizations to implement this philosophy, including corporations, philanthropic groups, and schools.
 Her forte is making the impossible – possible by creating impactful experiences and events.
 Ms. Bettina Nicolosi, a native New Yorker, is passionate about social justice and bettering her city.

 Ms. Bettina Nicolosi has been invited to lecture around the world at various colleges, universities, and organizations, including the Robert F. Kennedy Center for Human Rights and the United States Consulate General in Florence about her book, documentary, and the “Be the Difference–Never Again” program.
 She has successfully established for more than a decade the “Be the Difference-Never Again” project at Duquesne University in Rome and Harding University in Florence, where study abroad students learn about the injustices of World War II, the importance of the U.S. military, concepts of sacrifice, as well as exploring peaceful pathways to a world without war by learning individual soldier stories.
 The students pay homage to the over 16,000 U.S. soldiers buried at the two U.S. war cemeteries in Italy.